hexbatch/apple-core/v1/docs/layers/marketplace.md

 Allow things to be bought and sold:
 * Tokens can be traded in ownership.
 A transfer of token sets where ownership is swapped between the two parties.
+* Uncreated tokens, in a pool, can be sold, when sold the tokens are created
+* Pools can be bought and sold
 * Tokens can be allowed to be put in someone's set not changing ownership
-* Membership can be given to a user group
+* Membership offers : Membership can be given to a user group

 All is sold as is with no refunds.
 As is.